OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal/Full-Text_Search.md

 particularly suitable for file names that would otherwise be too long or for document titles containing special characters.

-Each file can be provided with metadata.
+Each file and each learning resource can be provided with metadata.
 Metadata are optional, and based on the Dublin Core Simple Standard.
 For further information please go to: [Dublin Simple Core](http://en.wikipedia.org/wiki/Dublin_Core).
 However, several meta data cannot be modified: name of person who has uploaded a certain document,